The EDI 810 is the electronic invoice in an ANSI X12 workflow, sent after shipment to trigger payment. Key things to know:

 What Is the EDI 810 Invoice?

-The EDI 810 is the electronic equivalent of an invoice.
-Suppliers transmit it to buyers after fulfilling an order to initiate payment.
-In a standard EDI workflow, the 810 follows the 850 (purchase order) and 856 (advance ship notice), completing the billing side of the transaction cycle.
+The EDI 810 is the electronic equivalent of a paper invoice.
+A supplier transmits it to a buyer after fulfilling an order to initiate payment.
+In a standard X12 workflow it's sent in response to the EDI 850 purchase order, follows the EDI 856 advance ship notice, and is usually acknowledged by an EDI 997 confirming receipt — completing the billing side of the transaction cycle.

-Unlike some EDI documents that retailers process with minimal scrutiny, the 810 feeds directly into retailer accounts payable systems and ERP platforms.
-Formatting errors aren't flagged by a human reviewer — they trigger automatic payment holds, deductions, or rejections at the system level.
-That's what makes getting the segment detail right non-negotiable.
+What makes the 810 unforgiving is where it lands.
+It feeds directly into retailer accounts payable and ERP systems, so formatting errors aren't caught by a human reviewer — they trigger automatic payment holds, deductions or rejections at the system level.
+That's why the segment-level detail below is worth getting exactly right.

 EDI 810 in the Distributor Order-to-Cash Workflow

-The 810 sits at the center of order-to-cash for distributors.
-It flows system to system, after the 850 purchase order and in alignment with the 856 ASN, automating how shipped product gets billed and how funds move.
-When the 810 is accurate and compliant, it helps distributors:
+The 810 sits at the center of order-to-cash.
+It flows system to system, automating how shipped product gets billed and how funds move.
+When it's accurate and compliant, it helps distributors:

 - Shorten days sales outstanding (DSO) by speeding customer acceptance